Who is Pantone and why should I care?

 Pantone is the New Jersey color think-tank that determines the colors that will trend in everything.
 They have identified and labeled every color mixable.
 Manufacturers use their formulas from paint to appliances to national flags to home furniture.
 What affects many of us most directly, though, is fashion.

-While Pantone selects ten colors for a season, they pick one (or last year, two) top color(s) to feature for the year.
+While Pantone selects ten colors for a season, they pick one (or in 2016, two) top color(s) to feature for the year.
 You can be sure you’ll be seeing that hue everywhere you go!

 Does that mean you have to wear that color?
 Hardly!